-There will be 8-12 children and young people in each course and 2 staff from our charity (they will run the training).
+There will be a small number of children and young people in each course and 2 staff from our charity (who run the training).
 Together we will do different activities which are about children’s rights and being heard and respected.

 The training will take place online so you will need access to a computer or Tablet.
 We will use Zoom.